danbider/danbider.github.io/content/authors/admin/_index.md

 I study probabilistic machine learning and its applications to neuroscience.
 I am a PhD student at the Center for Theoretical Neuroscience, advised by John Cunningham and working closely with Liam Paninski.

 I work on precisely quantifying **animal movement from video** usind ideas from representation learning, computer vision, and mechanics.
 Inductive biases.
+I co-created lightning-pose, a library for semi-supervised pose estimation from videos.
-I also work on **scalable Gaussian processes**.
+I work on **scalable Gaussian processes**, developing numerical methods to accelrate inference and learning with large datastes, while carefuly studying their statistical properties.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.